cbordier/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_agent_resources.md

 description: Adding your agent status to the environment detail page
 ---

-You are certainly wondering why your environment in AMPLIFY Cental / Topology view shows `Manual Sync.` whereas you already have an agents configured that have discovered APIs from your gateway and send the relative traffic to the API Observer.
+If your environment status in **AMPLIFY Cental / Topology** displays `Manual Sync.`, even though you have configured agents that have discovered APIs from your gateway and sent relative traffic to the API Observer, then you either installed the agents manually or with an older version of AMPLIFY Central CLI.
+Amplify Central CLI (0.12.0 and later) creates necessary resources for the known agents (AWS, v7, Azure) to report its environment status to AMPLIFY Central for you to view.

-It is maybe because you installed the agents manually or with a previous version of AMPLIFY Central CLI.
-Recent version of CLI (0.12.0 minimum) creates necessary resources for the known agents (AWS, v7, Azure) to report its status to AMPLIFY Central.
+If you installed the agents manually or with an older version of AMPLIFY Central CLI, you must:

-In case you have an existing installation of agents that have not been done with AMPLIFY Central CLI v0.12.0 minimum or you have build your own agent, you are probably not able to see the agent status and definition in the Environment.
+* Add new agent resources: Discovery Agent resource and Traceability Agent resource

-For that, you will need new resources: a discovery agent resource and a traceability agent resource.
+* Add your agent resources to the environment

 ## Resources descriptions

 Refer to `amplify central get` to list the resources.

-**Discovery agent resource**:
+**Discovery Agent resource**:

 | RESOURCE                  | SHORT NAMES  | RESOURCE KIND                   | SCOPED  | SCOPE KIND    |
 |---------------------------|--------------|---------------------------------|---------|---------------|
 | discoveryagents           | da           | DiscoveryAgent                  | true    | Environment   |

-**Traceability agent resource**:
+**Traceability Agent resource**:

 | RESOURCE                  | SHORT NAMES  | RESOURCE KIND                   | SCOPED  | SCOPE KIND    |
 |---------------------------|--------------|---------------------------------|---------|---------------|
 | traceabilityagents        | ta           | TraceabilityAgent               | true    | Environment   |

-In the next samples, we will describe the resource for:
+The following samples describe the resources for:

-* an environment: my-amplify-central-environment
+* An environment: my-amplify-central-environment
-* a discovery agent: my-discovery-agent-name
+* A Discovery Agent: my-discovery-agent-name
-* a traceability agent: my-traceability-agent-name
+* A Traceability Agent: my-traceability-agent-name

 Environment sample: